 - Mouth Injuries Some users reported that their e-cigarette exploded when they were using it which may cause injuries to the face.
 One victim reported that his lip was hanging off his face after his e-cigarette exploded.
 The interior of the mouth may also incur very serious injuries from an exploding e-cigarette.

 How many people have been injured by exploding e-cigarettes?

-Right now there is no clear answer how many people have been injured by exploding e-cigarettes.
+Right now there is no clear answer to how many people have been injured by exploding e-cigarettes.
 There have been exploding e-cigarette lawsuits filed at this point.
-Once the public becomes more educated on this subject, we would expect the numbers of people reporting injuries to rise.
+Once the public becomes more educated on this subject, we would expect the number of people reporting injuries to rise.
 Here are just a few of the most recent injuries from exploding e-cigarettes:

 - Albertville, Alabama: A 17-year-old teen is currently recovering after an e-cigarette exploded.
 Alabama.com reports that the young man “was sitting in class at Albertville High School on Tuesday when the battery, which was in another student’s pocket, began to burn the boy’s clothing.
 Albertville Superintendent Ric Ayer told AL.com that, when the boy pulled the battery out of his pocket, it exploded.”

 - Denver, Colorado: Yet another reported e-cigarette injury, this time in Colorado.
 The injured man told NBC News “I heard what sounded almost like a sparkler going off, and then bang, a huge explosion, a huge flash of light and these flames were coming at my face,” Shonkwiler said.
 “As I looked down, my leg was on fire.
 I ripped my pants off, and even with my pants off, my leg was still on fire because the battery acid sprayed all over my leg and dripped down my leg.”